plasmadice/maxcinema/README.md

 # Welcome

 ### This is my capstone project.
-Currently titled 'Sinema'.
+Currently titled 'Maxcinema'.
 It is built with React v16.3.0

 **Main Function:** Movie filtering website **Additional Features:**